theOneOps/GUIPowerFour/Readme.md

 use the following command:

 ##### On Windows : just execute this line of code:
+Firstly go to the directory where the `install.bat` is located, and then run this command :

 `.\install.bat`

 ##### On Linux : just execute this line of code:
+Firstly, go to the directory where the `install.sh` is located, and then run this command :

 `sh install.sh`